programacUnipampa/Resolve/README.md

     composer install
     ```
     ```
-    Copy .env.example to .env and configure you workspace
+    copy .env.example to .env and configure you workspace
     ```
     ```
     php artisan key:generate